-- 1.2 All governors are volunteers.
-The School aims to recruit governors who share and understand the School's commitment to the ethos and aims of the School, and who can bring a range of skills and life experiences to benefit to the School community. - 1.3 All queries regarding the governors' recruitment process should be directed to the Chair of the Governance and Membership Committee which is a sub-committee of the Board of Governors; please refer to Appendix 1 for contact details. - 1.4 The safety and wellbeing of all children is at the forefront of all of Sidcot's operations; this policy forms part of the safeguarding and child protection suite of policies.
+1.2 All governors are volunteers.
+The School aims to recruit governors who share and understand the School's commitment to the ethos and aims of the School, and who can bring a range of skills and life experiences to benefit to the School community.
+The School's safeguarding policies apply to Governors.

+1.3 All queries regarding the governors' recruitment process should be directed to the Chair of the Governance and Membership Committee - which is a sub-committee of the Board of Governors; please refer to Appendix 1 for contact details.

+1.4 The safety and wellbeing of all children is at the forefront of all of Sidcot's operations; this policy forms part of the safeguarding and child protection suite of policies.